Dejan Savićević: 1993–94 season: continued rowing with Capello and 1994 Champions League Final

 It wouldn't be until week 7 in early October 1993 that Savićević reappeared with a home start and full ninety minutes versus Lazio.
 Although still not a regular, he finally began to establish himself in the club with confident displays when given a chance though Capello still wasn't convinced enough to play the Montenegrin in bigger matches, notably dropping him from the squad versus fellow title contenders Juventus in week 9 and city rivals Inter in week 11.

 The player's tense relations with Capello soon inflamed again.
 First, as the Champions League group phase began in late November 1993, Capello named Savićević to the reserves for the opening match away at Anderlecht, which the player protested by refusing to travel to Brussels with the team.
-Then, in mid-December 1993, the row deepened when Capello dropped him from the squad altogether for the 1993 Intercontinental Cup in Tokyo versus Telê Santana's São Paulo FC, choosing Papin, freshly arrived Marcel Desailly, and Răducioiu as the three matchday foreigners.
+Then, in mid-December 1993, the row deepened when Capello dropped him from the squad altogether for the 1993 Intercontinental Cup in Tokyo versus Telê Santana's São Paulo, choosing Papin, freshly arrived Marcel Desailly, and Răducioiu as the three matchday foreigners.
 The omission sparked another round of antagonism between the player and the head coach through the Italian press.
 Years later, Capello admitted in hindsight that Savićević's big match quality probably would've swung the match in Milan's favour but that, at the time, he wanted to stick with Răducioiu in the lineup since the Romanian was among the group of players Capello had been preparing the Cup final with in the days leading up to the contest.

 The playing setup Capello employed throughout this season was an extremely defensive 4–4–2 that resulted in the entire squad scoring only 36 goals in 34 league matches while letting in only 15, as they won their third consecutive Serie A title.
 Further solidifying the defensive focus was the November 1993 arrival of Desailly who became a regular right away.
 Still, for the Montenegrin's inspirational and creative play, Milan-based journalist Germano Bovolenta of La Gazzetta dello Sport hailed Savićević as Il Genio (The Genius), a nickname that initially drew snickers and even occasional ridicule from other Italian journalists—especially those writing for the Turin-based Tuttosport and Rome-based Corriere dello Sport—but would eventually gain wider acceptance in the country after Savićević's performance in the 1994 Champions League Final.
-For the time being, as of late 1993, his footballing talents had continually been admired by club president Berlusconi with whom Dejan developed a great rapport, and it was basically Berlusconi's personal support that kept Savićević from leaving the club at various low points of his relationship with Capello.
+For the time being, as of late 1993, his footballing talents had continually been admired by club president Berlusconi whom Savićević developed great rapport with, as it was basically Berlusconi's personal support that kept Savićević from leaving the club during various low points of the player's relationship with Capello.